LaurentVeyssier/Disaster_Response_Pipeline/README.md

 - `united nations account Leogane eighty - ninety destroyed.
 Solely Infirmary St. Croix functioning.
 Needs supplies desperately.`
 - `UN reports Leogane eighty - ninety destroyed.
 Only Infirmary St. Croix operate.
 Needs provision desperately.`

+Only one augmentation step is performed.
+While the objective is to improve performance for low-represented labels, we do not want to introduce biais by oversampling a small set of messages.
 After data augmentation, our dataset increases to 29,750 samples.

 An alternative to data augmentation would be to use a reduce dataset with equal proportion of labels.
 However since some labels have so few samples, this would imply reducing the dataset a lot resulting in the loss of massive training information.